AckerlyXu/heima/articles/hdinsight/hdinsight-domain-joined-architecture.md

 **HDInsight integrated with an on-premises Active Directory via VPN**

 This architecture is similar to HDInsight integrated with Azure AD running on Azure IaaS.
-The only difference is that Azure AD is on-premises and the line of sight for HDInsight to Azure AD is via a [VPN connection from Azure to an on-premises network](/documentation/articles/expressroute-introduction/).
+The only difference is that Azure AD is on-premises and the line of sight for HDInsight to Azure AD is via a [VPN connection from Azure to an on-premises network](../expressroute/expressroute-introduction.md).

 ![Domain-join HDInsight cluster topology](./media/hdinsight-domain-joined-architecture/hdinsight-domain-joined-architecture_3.png)

-> [AZURE.NOTE]
+> [!NOTE]
 > In this architecture, you cannot use Azure Data Lake Store with the HDInsight cluster.

 Prerequisites for Azure AD: